emeraldls/bulkkeychain/README.md

 | Transfer | `transfer` | Supported |
 | Approve builder code | `abc` | Supported |
 | Revoke builder code | `rbc` | Supported |

-Market and limit orders also support optional builder-code payloads.

-Additional actions may be added based on community demand.
-Open an issue or pull request with the use case and the relevant Bulk protocol documentation.

 ## Signing format